BigDataIA-Spring2023-Team-08/assignment-01/README.md

 The two scripts scripts `scraper_goes18.py` & `scraper_nexrad.py` access the relevant S3 bucket and return the data as a dataframe.
 Similarly, the `scraper_mapdata.py` function returns the data scraped from the txt file.

 At the end, the `scraper_main.py` script calls the `store_scraped_data_to_db` function to store this scraped metadata in the relevant tables within our SQLite database.

+## SQLite DB
+After the metadata is scraped and stored as dataframes each corresponding to GOES18, NexRad and NexRad location maps, we first check if the database exists and initialize it if there is no database.
+This creates a `.db` file.
+Once a connection to the database is established, SQL queries are made to create tables to store the scraped data (GOES, NexRad and  NexRad location maps) in the [SQLite](https://www.sqlite.org/index.html) database.
+These create tables statements can be found in `sql_script_goes18.sql, sql_script_nexrad.sql, sql_script_mapdata.sql` files.
+The tables are named `GOES_METADATA, NEXRAD_METADATA and MAPDATA_NEXRAD`.

+After populating these, the SQLite databse is further used throughtout our application to query field values when the user is on the search by fields page on the streamlit UI.
+In order to enable the users to dynamically get relevant fields selection box options in search by field criteria on UI, they should be presented with the values based on their selection.
+This is done in the backend through SQL queries to the database to fetch data depending on the user’s selections dynamically.
+These queries can be found in the `query_metadata_database.py` script.

+The NexRad map plot page on the streamlit UI queries all data from the `MAPDATA_NEXRAD` table in the SQLite database.
+The query pertaining to this is also present in the `query_metadata_database.py` script.

 ## Streamlit
 The data exploration tool for the Geospatial startup uses the Python library [Streamlit](https://streamlit.iohttps://streamlit.io) for its user interface.
 The tool offers a user-friendly experience with three distinct pages, each dedicated to NexRad, GOES, and NexRad location maps.
 On each page, users can choose between downloading satellite data based on filename or specific field criteria.
 The UI then displays a download link to the S3 bucket, enabling users to successfully retrieve the desired satellite images.